 They are sometimes done in healthy people as part of a routine physical.
 They are

-(such as graphite factories and coal mines).
+This might be in graphite factories or coal mines.
 Or you may have PFTs if your healthcare

-provider needs help to diagnose you with a health problem such as:
+provider needs help to diagnose you with a health problem.
+These include:

-- Chronic lung conditions, such as asthma, bronchiectasis, emphysema, or chronic bronchitis
+Long-term (chronic) lung conditions, such as asthma, bronchiectasis, emphysema, or

 as the liver, lungs, and spleen

-PFTs may be used to check lung function before surgery or other procedures in patients
+PFTs may be used to check lung function before surgery or other procedures.
+This may

-who have lung or heart problems, who are smokers, or who have other
+be done in people who have lung or heart problems, who are smokers, or who have other

 health conditions.
 Another use of PFTs is to assess treatment for asthma, emphysema,

 and other chronic lung problems.
-Your healthcare provider may also have other reasons to advise PFTs.
+Your healthcare provider may also have other reasons

-What are the risks of pulmonary function tests?
+What are the possible risks of pulmonary function tests?

 Because pulmonary function testing is not an invasive procedure, it is safe and quick